Drama & Theatre has been added to My Courses

 Enrichment

-You will automatically become a member of our highly successful St Brendan’s Performing Arts Academy which provides an enrichment programme and exclusive opportunities in association with our partner organisations: Bath School of Acting; Curtain Up Theatre School; West Acting Workshop & 3rd Stage Dance Company.
-Students benefit from regular workshops, performance opportunities, visiting speakers and theatre trips both locally and in London.
+You will automatically become a member of our highly successful St Brendan’s Performing Arts Academy which provides an enrichment programme and exclusive opportunities in association with our partner organisations: National Connections Project and our college events; such as the whole college musical.
+Students benefit from regular workshops, performance opportunities, visiting speakers and theatre trips.

 Partnerships and links

 We have strong links with local theatre companies and professional actors, and offer workshops with them as part of the course.
-This year, companies have included The Paper Birds and Travelling Light Theatre.
+This year, companies have included The Paper Birds and Frantic Assembly.
 Students benefit from regular workshops, visiting speakers and theatre trips.

 Resources